guidoism/escape/proposal_001.md

 We take inspiration from **APL** for doing calculations and **SQL** for manipulating table data.
 What is particularly nice is that all assembly language can be read and understood by any normal programmer.

+The entire operating system is stored as a **GIT** respository so it's always possible to see what has changed and to be able to revert to a previous version using a special debug mode.